 How is a contribution limit determined for each spouse if one or both spouses have an HDHP with family coverage?

 If both spouses are eligible individuals, the total contribution limit for both spouses cannot exceed the family coverage maximum contribution, divided equally between the spouses unless they agree upon a different division.
-Regardless of how the limit is divided between the spouses, the aggregate contributions between the two spouses cannot exceed the maximum annual contribution amount for family coverage, (i.e., $6,650 for 2015 and $6,750 for 2016).
+Regardless of how the limit is divided between the spouses, the aggregate contributions between the two spouses cannot exceed the maximum annual contribution amount for family coverage, (i.e., $7,300 for 2022).

 EXAMPLE: Leah and Jon are married.
 They are both 42 years old and both have family coverage under HDHPs.
-In this scenario, Leah and Jon in aggregate cannot exceed a contribution of $6,750 for 2016.
-Each may contribute $3,375 to an HSA for 2016, unless they decide to divide the amount in a different way.
+In this scenario, Leah and Jon in aggregate cannot exceed a contribution of $7,300 for 2022.
+Each may contribute $3,650 to an HSA for 2022.

 Archer MSA contributions: The family coverage limit is reduced by any contributions to Archer MSAs.